 The PulseBlasterUSB is a USB 2.0 device, and can be easily integrated into a wide range of computer systems.
-USB 2.0 provides an easy to use device which can be quickly connected to almost any computer system, while still providing all the functionality given by the PulseBlaster PCI board.

-The PulseBlasterUSB is available in two standard options: a) the board-only option with no enclosure (+5 V DC required), and b) the 2U BNC Rackmount enclosure (full width).
-The enclosed option include the internal AC/DC power supply.
+The PulseBlasterUSB is available in four standard options: a) the board-only option with no enclosure (+5 V DC required), b) the 2U BNC 10" depth Rackmount enclosure (full width), and c) the 2U BNC 2" depth Rackmount enclosure (full width) d) the 2U Rackmount front panel.
+The 2U BNC 10" depth Rackmount enclosure enclosed option includes the internal AC/DC power supply.